Lewis H. Morgan: Theory of social evolution

 This original theory became less relevant because of the Darwinian revolution, which demonstrated how change happens over time.
 In addition, Morgan became increasingly interested in the comparative study of kinship (family) relations as a window into understanding larger social dynamics.
-He saw kinship relations as a basic part of society.
-Morgan viewed society as a living system that changes over time.
+He saw kinship relations as the basic part of society.

 In the years that followed, Morgan developed his theories.
 Combined with an exhaustive study of classic Greek and Roman sources, he crowned his work with his magnum opus Ancient Society (1877).
 Morgan elaborated upon his theory of social evolution.
 He introduced a critical link between social progress and technological progress.
 He emphasized the centrality of family and property relations.
 He traced the interplay between the evolution of technology, of family relations, of property relations, of the larger social structures and systems of governance, and intellectual development.

 Looking across an expanded span of human existence, Morgan presented three major stages: savagery, barbarism, and civilization.
 He divided and defined the stages by technological inventions, such as use of fire, bow, pottery in the savage era; domestication of animals, agriculture, and metalworking in the barbarian era; and development of the alphabet and writing in the civilization era.
 In part, this was an effort to create a structure for North American history that was comparable to the three-age system of European pre-history, which had been developed as an evidence-based system by the Danish antiquarian Christian Jürgensen Thomsen in the 1830s; his work Ledetraad til Nordisk Oldkyndighed (Guideline to Scandinavian Antiquity) was published in English in 1848.
 The concept of evidence-based chronological dating received wider notice in English-speaking nations as developed by J. J. A. Worsaae, whose The Primeval Antiquities of Denmark was published in English in 1849.

 Initially Morgan's work was accepted as integral to American history, but later it was treated as a separate category of anthropology.
 Henry Adams wrote of Ancient Society that it "must become the foundation of all future work in American historical science."
 The historian Francis Parkman also was a fan, but later nineteenth-century historians pushed Native American history to the side of the American story.

 Morgan's final work, Houses and House-life of the American Aborigines (1881), was an elaboration on what he had originally planned as an additional part of Ancient Society.
 In it, Morgan presented evidence, mostly from North and South America, that the development of house architecture and house culture reflected the development of kinship and property relations.

 Although many specific aspects of Morgan's evolutionary position have been rejected by later anthropologists, his real achievements remain impressive.
 He founded the sub-discipline of kinship studies.
 Anthropologists remain interested in the connections which Morgan outlined between material culture and social structure.
 His impact has been felt far beyond the Ivory Tower.